swiss-territorial-data-lab/proj-rooftops/README.md

         $ pip install -e .

-If the installation is successful the message "You are using a modified version of segment-geospatial library (v 0.10.0 fork)" must be printed in the prompt while executing the script `segment_images.py`.
+If the installation is successful the message "You are using a modified version of segment-geospatial library (v 0.10.2 fork)" must be printed in the prompt while executing the script `segment_images.py`.

-### Files structure
+### Files description and folder structure

 1. `generate_tiles.py` : produces custom tiles of the extension of a given roof,
 2. `segment_images.py` : produces detection masks and vectorizes them,